Trains to CambridgeGet the cheapest fares to Cambridge with our split ticket search

 Most central areas of Cambridge are pedestrian-friendly and you can easily access the city’s most famous sights, including the university, by foot.
 Cambridge is of course home to the world-renowned University of Cambridge, which was established in 1209.
 The university is divided into 31 colleges.
 Those with particularly famous buildings worth checking out include King's, Trinity, Queen’s, Clare, Pembroke, Saint Catharine's, Homerton and Corpus Christi.

 Tip 6: Compare the difference between single and return tickets

 Tip 7: Use a slower train to achieve cheaper travel

 The city’s parks and gardens are also not to be missed.
 The Botanic Garden of Cambridge University is a great place to relax, away from the hustle and bustle of university life.
 There are also gardens by the river, known as The Backs and located behind the various colleges.
 The Jesus Green, which was originally proposed as a site for the Cambridge railway station, is a massive piece of parkland and a quiet retreat away from the busy city centre.

 Tip 9: Railcards can make journeys cheaper

-A great tool for getting a cheap train to Cambridge is to use a discount card.
+A great tool for getting a cheap train fare finder to Cambridge is to use a discount card.
 Regular travellers can make great savings for very little initial outlay and even if you travel on trains as little as 3 times a year you can save money.
 There are many different types of discount card to suite your specifications and most only cost £30 a year or £70 for three years. making them great value.